Who we are

 All IRC programs are designed to achieve meaningful change in people’s health, safety, education, economic wellbeing and ability to influence the decisions that affect their lives.
 As part of these efforts, we work to implement proven interventions that facilitate the greatest potential for healthy women and children.

 Poor nutrition is often life-threatening but almost always avoidable.
-Treating malnutrition and promoting good nutrition for women and children are some of the most effective ways to advance well-being.
+Treating malnutrition and protecting nutritional status for women and children are some of the most effective ways to improve growth and development in children.
 But for millions in crisis-affected areas, access to critical services and resources remain out of reach—changing the course of a lifetime.

 - Micronutrient deficiencies.
 In crisis settings, mothers and children lack access to nutrient-dense foods.
 For children, this can lead to night blindness, poor immunity to severe infections, and a restricted ability to grow and learn.

 IRC practitioners provide technical assistance to more than 30 country programs.
-Technical advisors are charged with staying abreast of the best available research and practices in their respective fields and sharing these with the IRC’s frontline teams.
-They also lead advocacy strategies to encourage partners and policy makers to adopt the interventions proven to be effective based on our research and experience.
+Technical advisors are charged with staying abreast of the best available research and practices in their respective fields and support IRC’s frontline teams to implement best practice.
+They also lead research and advocacy strategies to encourage uptake of interventions proven to be effective.

 Child mortality is unacceptably high in many countries because health systems are weak and services are far away.
-In order to address these barriers, we need to bring the vital treatment for malnutrition directly to the children in need.
-We know it is possible.
-Through integrated community case management, the assessment and treatment of diarrhea, malaria and pneumonia have been simplified, allowing community health workers with little or no education to provide quality care.
+Through integrated community case management (iCCM) of childhood illnesses, the assessment and treatment of diarrhea, malaria and pneumonia have been simplified, allowing community health workers (CHW) with little or no education to provide quality care.
 As a result, treatment for these leading killers of children is now available in some of the most hard-to-reach places.

-Addressing failures in infant and young child feeding
+Helping caregivers meet their infant and young child feeding goals: